docker/docs/compose/migrate.md

 The easiest and recommended way is to make sure you have the latest version of [Docker Desktop](../desktop/release-notes.md), which bundles the Docker Engine and Docker CLI platform including Compose V2.

 With Docker Desktop, Compose V2 is always accessible as `docker compose`.
-Additionally, the **Use Compose V2** option is enabled by default, which provides an alias from `docker-compose`.
+Additionally, the **Use Compose V2** setting is turned on by default, which provides an alias from `docker-compose`.

 For manual installs on Linux, you can get Compose V2 by either:
 - [Using Docker's repository](install/linux.md#install-using-the-repository) (recommended)